 We'll start with the traditional method: buying a property and renting it out to tenants.
-You can buy anything from a single-family house to a multi-family dwelling to a business property or a warehouse.
+You can buy anything from a single-family house to a multi-family dwelling to business property or a warehouse.
 Then, you can rent it to tenants.
 If you'd like a hands-on experience, you can be the landlady yourself.

 If your goal is to generate passive income instead, then you can hire a property management firm to take care of the day-to-day logistics on your behalf.
 It will cut into your profits, but also save you time and stress.

-Many people also like to "house hack," where they purchase a house, duplex, or other type of multifamily unit, live in one part, and rent out other parts of the property.
+Many people also like to "house hack," where they purchase a house, duplex, or other types of multifamily unit, live in one part, and rent out other parts of the property.
 This can help you pay your mortgage early or even cover your expenses entirely so you're essentially living there for free.